Before you start

 Specify the working directory of the application.
 By default, the Working directory field shows the project root folder.
-To change this predefined setting, specify the path to the desired folder or choose a previously used folder from the list.
+To change this predefined setting, specify the path to the desired folder.

 In the Name Filter field, type the name of a specific scenario to run instead of all the scenarios from the feature file or directory.